KyoriPowered/adventure-docs/source/minimessage.rst

 Transformations are registered into the transformation registry using transformation types.
 A transformation type defines a predicate, to check if the given tag can be parsed by the transformation, and a transformation parser, which handles initialization of transformations.

+This predicate will always receive a fully lower-case tag name, to ease comparisons.

 MiniMessage allows you to pass your own transformation registry, which allows you to both disable built-in transformation types, only allowing a few transformation types or even passing your own transformation types.
 MiniMessage also provides convenience methods to do that: